Are your parents aware of their children’s true progress?

 So, how do you get your parents to work (nicely) with you?

 We know it can be difficult, but there are ways to make it happen.
-In this blog post, we’ll share some tips on how to get parents involved in their child’s education and help them feel like they’re a part of the team.
+In this blog post, we’ll share some tips on how to get parents involved in their children’s education and help them feel like they’re a part of the team.
 Keep reading for more information!

 Tip # 1: Fun, interesting, positive, consistent communication

 When it comes to getting parents involved in their child’s education, consistent, fun, and hopeful/positive communication is the critical element.
 When you regularly communicate with parents about what’s going on in the classroom and what their child is learning, they start to feel like you’re part of the same team.
 This can be done through weekly newsletters, emails, phone calls, or even text messages.
-It doesn’t have to be lengthy, or fancy.
+It doesn’t have to be lengthy or fancy.
 Opening up and keeping the lines of communication open helps parents feel like they can reach out to you with any questions or concerns.
 It doesn’t mean they all will.
 It’s just knowing they can that will go a long way.

 Why is consistent, fun, hopeful, and positive communication so important?
 Because there’s a perception that communication from teachers and schools is problem-oriented.
-Your child has a problem, there is a problem in the school, the district has a problem and needs more money, etc. So, unless you and the teachers in previous grade levels have been doing this for a long time, the truth is most parents don’t see school communication as positive, and not at the granular level of their child, their child’s classroom.
+Your child has a problem, there is a problem in the school, the district has a problem and needs more money, etc. So, unless you and the teachers in previous grade levels have been doing this for a long time, the truth is most parents don’t see school communication as positive and not at the granular level of their child, their child’s classroom.

 Tip #2: Ask for their opinion